JoseyKinnaman/fetcher_api/README.md

 ### July, 2020

 ## Description
-A pet name database and opensource API made as a tool for pet owners and animal shelters that corresponds with the Fetcher App.
+A pet name database and opensource API made as a tool for pet owners and animal shelters that corresponds with the Fetch App.

 ## Setup//Install
  * Clone in terminal : https://github.com/JoseyKinnaman/fetcher_api.git